tsora1603/Pixora-theme/README.md

 <br>

-# 🎨 how to contribute with art
+# 🎨 How to Contribute With Art
 You'll need:

 1. A pixel art editor ([LibreSprite](https://libresprite.github.io/#!/) is great!);